Serb villages evacuated, wildfires rage unabated

 Police said the worst fires were in the Cacak region and the western Tara National Park, a popular tourist spot.

-Fires also burned in the eastern Bosnian region of Bratunac, where helicopters of the European Union's Bosnian peacekeeping force were deployed on Friday to help the fight.
+Fires also burned in the eastern Bosnian region of Bratunac, where helicopters of the European Union's Bosnian peacekeeping force were deployed on Friday to help douse the flames.